Korab

-Korab (Mali i Korabit, Кораб) is a mountain range in the eastern corner of Albania and the western part of North Macedonia, running along the border between both countries.
+Korab (Mali i Korabit, Кораб) is a mountain range in eastern Albania and western North Macedonia, running along the border between the two countries.
 It forms also the European Green Belt.
 In Albania, it is also called Vargu lindor (Eastern range), but this term encompasses mountains further north, such as the Koritnik and Gjallica.
 The highest peak is Mount Korab at 2764 m above sea level.
 With a prominence of 2169 m, Korab is the 18th most prominent mountain peak in the European continent.
 The mountains are composed of sedimentary rock, including shale, sandstone, dolomite and limestone.
-The name refers to a Paleochristian sea god.
+The name refers to a pre-Christian sea god.

 Geographically, the Korab mountain range extends 40 km from the Dibër Valley in a north-south direction, between the river valleys of the Black Drin and its tributary the Radika.
 It is located near the tripoint of Albania, North Macedonia, and Kosovo, southwest of the Šar Mountains.
 The Drin Valley lies around 400 m to the west, the bed of the Radika at about 1000 m above sea level.

 The geology of the park is dominated by mountains made up of exposed faulted sedimentary rock and valleys containing glacial lakes.

 The Albanian part has numerous high peaks and ranges, almost as tall as the Korab massif.
-To the north of this double-peak there are many other nameless peaks of a similar height.
+To the north of this double-peak, there are many other nameless peaks of a similar height.
 Korab-Pforte (Maja Portat e Korabit, Mala Korapska Vrata) lies around 2 km southwest of Korab massif and is almost as tall as the main mountain, at 2727 m.
-A few hundred meters further south, there are another peaks, Maja e Moravës 2718 m and Mali i Gramës 2345 m.
+A few hundred meters further south, there are other peaks, Maja e Moravës 2718 m and Mali i Gramës 2345 m.
 The mountains are composed of shale and limestone.
-Much of the range is protected by nature parks; the Korab-Koritnik Nature Park.
+Much of the range is protected by nature parks, a prominent one being the Korab-Koritnik Nature Park.

 South of the complex of peaks around Mount Korab, there are other large mountains: Mali i Gramës (2345 m) and Dešat's Velivar summit (2375 m).
 After that, the range falls away to the city of Debar and the Debar Lake.
 The city of Peshkopi is to the southwest of Mali i Gramës and has geothermal baths.